ymorsi7/CaliWageAnalysis/README.md

 | Area Type     | Area Name     | Quarter  | Ownership | NAICS Code |Industry Name|Establishments|Average Monthly Employment|1st Month Emp|2nd Month Emp|3rd Month Emp|Total Wages| Average Weekly Wages|
 |:-------------:|:-------------:|:--------:|:---------:|:----------:|:-----------:|:------------:|:-------------------------|:-----------:|:-----------:|:-----------:|:---------:|:-------------------:|
 |               |               |          |           |	           |		        |	       |

+## Work Distribution

+The Repository has seperate directories for each team member.
+Each Directory contains Jupyter Notebook Files along with Python files and readme files to describe how they should be run.
+There is also a master Jupyter Notebook in the parent directory which combines work of all team members.
+The work is distributed as:

+* Yuhao Huang -> Analysis of relationship between employment and wages.
+* Zhiyan Zhu -> Analysis of establishments and correlation between establishents, wages and average monthly employment.
+* Xi Yang -> Analysis of the ownership’s property
+* Yusuf Morsi -> Analysis of average weekly wages, comparision of California versus rest of USA.
+* Siddharth Satyam -> Time series Analysis and prediction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>